MicrosoftDocs/security/compass/dart-ransomware-case-study.md

 ## Impact

 Threat actors typically encrypt files using applications or features that already exist within the environment.
-The use of PSEXEC, Group Policy, and Microsoft Endpoint Configuration Management are methods of deployment that allow the actor to quickly reach endpoints with systems without disrupting normal operations.
+The use of PsExec, Group Policy, and Microsoft Endpoint Configuration Management are methods of deployment that allow the actor to quickly reach endpoints with systems without disrupting normal operations.

 The threat actor for this incident leveraged PsExec to remotely launch an interactive PowerShell Script from various remote shares.
 This attack method randomizes distribution points and makes remediation more difficult during the final phase of the ransomware attack.